fudan-zvg/Semantic-Segment-Anything/README.md

 - **SSA-engine:** SSA-engine provides dense open-vocabulary category annotations for large-scale SA-1B dataset.
 After manual review and refinement, these annotations can be used to train segmentation models or fine-grained CLIP models.
 ### ✈️ SSA: Semantic segment anything
 ![](./figures/SSA.png)
+Before the introduction of SAM, most of semantic segmentation application scenarios already had their own models.
+Many of these models could provide rough category classifications for regions but were blurry and imprecise at the edges, lacking accurate masks.
+To address this issue, SSA proposes using the original semantic segmentation models to provide categories while leveraging the powerful SAM to provide masks.

 SSA is a semantic segmentation model based on SAM, and it is an open framework that allows users to integrate any advanced semantic segmentation models.
 The predicted mask boundaries by the segmentor do not need to be highly accurate, as the focus is on providing category predictions.
 Therefore, if you have trained an older model on your dataset, you do not need to discard it and retrain a new SAM-based model.
-Instead, you can continue to use the older model as the Semantic Branch.
+Instead, you can continue to use the older model as the Semantic branch.
 SAM's powerful generalization and image segmentation ability can provide a boost to the older model.

-In addition, SSA is an out-of-the-box architecture that does not require additional fine-tuning of SAM's weights.
-It can perform inference directly and complete semantic segmentation tasks with ease.

-SSA consists of two branches, Mask Branch and Semantic Branch, as well as a voting module that determines the category for each mask.
+SSA consists of two branches, Mask branch and Semantic branch, as well as a voting module that determines the category for each mask.
 - **(I) Mask branch (blue).** SAM serves as the Mask branch and provides a set of masks with clear boundaries.

 - **(II) Semantic branch (purple).** This branch provides the category for each pixel, which is implemented by a semantic segmentor that users can customize in terms of the segmentor's architecture and the interested categories.
 The segmentor does not need to have highly detailed boundaries, but it should classify each region as accurately as possible.